-As a student of this rigorous graduate nursing program, you will be immersed in the science-based theory and evidence-based practice of the premier minds, practitioners, and facilities in the nursing field.
+As a student of this rigorous graduate nursing program, you will be immersed in the science-based theory and evidence-based practice of the highly skilled practitioners, and renowned facilities in the nursing field.
 Charged with the pursuit of humanistic values, professionalism, and quality care, you will be cross-trained in the theories of etiology, pathophysiology, and therapeutic treatment, and become versed in the interplay of physical, psychological, and environmental factors as they affect human health.

-Mentored by those defining the leading edge of today's dynamic and growing nursing field, you will hone assessment, diagnostic reasoning, and decision making skills as a means for enhancing critical thinking.
-Benefiting from unparalleled access to premier health care facilities, you will develop your craft in collegial, non-competitive settings and practice it through clinical experiences in hospitals and community settings with real patients.
+Mentored by those defining the leading edge of today's dynamic and growing nursing field, you will develop assessment, diagnostic reasoning, and decision making skills as a means for enhancing critical thinking.
+Benefiting from unparalleled access to premier health care facilities, you will develop professionally in collegial, non-competitive settings and practice it through clinical experiences in hospitals and community settings with patients.

-Through it all, you will come to understand the interrelationship of body-mind-spirit as it affects human health at the molecular, cellular, organ, and systems level.
-You will master ever-changing ways to promote, maintain, and restore health, while learning what it is to be an expert clinician, an educator, a consultant, a researcher, a leader, and an advocate - to become an advanced practice nurse.
+Through it all, you will come to understand the interrelationship of body-mind-spirit as it affects human health at the biological and social systems level.
+You will master ever-changing ways to promote, maintain, and restore health, while learning what it is to be an expert clinician, educator, consultant, and advocate and become a leader as an advanced practice nurse.